jago-community/jago/shelf/vim/start.md

 vimtutor
 ```

-After you feel like you can do a thing or two with Vim, we need to refer to some instruments that this repositories provides for your workspace.
+If you need some inspiration for what to do with Vim, start by opening this exact file.
 Do this by typing the following in your terminal and pressing enter:

 ```
 vim ~/local/jago/start